WatchDogStudios/Cassandra/CassandraNet/peripherals/ARCHITECTURE.md

 ## Next Steps

-1. Scaffold the shared Go module (`go.mod`, `go.work` if needed) and internal utilities.
+1. Extend the in-memory stores with Postgres-backed implementations and migrations.
-2. Implement each service following the above contracts.
+2. Wire the new services into gateway/gRPC handlers once proto integration lands.
-3. Provide a top-level README with quickstart commands and troubleshooting tips.
+3. Provide a top-level README with quickstart commands, docker-compose definitions, and troubleshooting tips.